There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 People in, well, all of Japan are very helpful.
 I had to ask for directions (surprise!) to Uobei, a deliciously cheap sushi place, and they didn’t know so they Googled the directions for us.
 Talk about helpful!
 We also needed directions (I hope this doesn’t surprise you anymore) to Harajuku from there.
 I never really felt in danger, but like all places, still, be a little cautious, but don’t forget to enjoy yourself!

-Transportation was a confusing and frustrating thing, but it’s also awesome and efficient.
+Transportation in Japan was a confusing and frustrating thing, but it’s also awesome and efficient.
 First, the subways.
 The stations are like small towns.
 They can be confusing, but they have everything, including Wifi.
 Make sure to pay attention to the signs.
 One minute you’re on the right track, the next, no more.

 Second, taxis.
 I never took one because they are fairly pricey (and Japan was already going to push my budget, but it was totally worth it and I’m dying to go back), BUT the doors open on their own and the drivers all wear tuxedos.
 I mean, how is that not awesome?
 Next time I will take one just because of that.